Carmella M. Lipperini Locke

 Uniontown

-Left to cherish her memory are her children, Lisa Locke and Leonard (Shannon) Locke; her grandchildren, Gavin and Savannah; her sisters, Frances Lipperini and Dolores (Joe) Yoders; her nephews, Richard (Pam) and Christopher Burkovich; and her cousins.

-Carmella was a X-Ray technician at the Cleveland Clinic, a member ofSaint Therese Church of Uniontown and was a great baker.

 Private visitation for family only.
-Everyone is invited to Saint Therese Church, 61 Mill Street, Uniontown, at 10 a.m. on Thursday March 2, 2023, for a Funeral Mass.
+Everyone is invited to St. Therese Church, 61 Mill Street, Uniontown at 10 a.m.
+Thursday, March 2, for a Funeral Mass.
 Interment will be in Sylvan Heights Cemetery.

-Announcement by the STEPHEN R. HAKY FUNERAL HOME, 603 N. Gallatin Avenue Extension, Uniontown.
+Announcement by the STEPHEN R. HAKY FUNERAL HOME, 603 N. Gallatin Avenue Ext., Uniontown.

 (0) comments